 As GDPR sets a standard for all the companies that handle EU citizens’ personal data, the supervising authorities hold investigative and corrective powers to issue warnings and audits for non-compliance.

 Companies that do not comply with GDPR may face hefty fines up to 4% of a company’s annual global revenue OR €20 million (whichever is greater).

-What kind of personal data is protected under GDPR?
+What personal data is protected under GDPR?

 - Basic personal identity information like name and address

 - Web data such as IP address, cookie data and location

 What are the most important aspects of GDPR?